-Thankfully, I have never looked at a bowl of tortellini and thought I was staring at a cup full of goddess navals.
+Thankfully, I have never looked at a bowl of tortellini and thought I was staring at a cup full of goddess navels.
 I do however think that it’s one of the most delicious pastas to eat, and if prepared right, can almost be a religious experience.

 For this recipe, I make a cheese tortellini and spinach soup and I dedicate it to the many different belly buttons around the world.

 I love researching the recipes I create, and what I found with this one is the reason why.
-Tortellini inspired by the naval of a goddess – that’s gold.
+Tortellini inspired by the navel of a goddess – that’s gold.
 I do think it’s a little gross though, obviously the person who spun this tale had some sort of belly button fetish.
 Probably some weird response to the sexual repression of the dark ages of Europe.
-Personally, I have never thought twice about navals.
-Well, that’s not true, every once in a while I see a weird outie naval and get slightly creeped out, but beyond that, it’s not something I think about.
+Personally, I have never thought twice about navels.
+Well, that’s not true, every once in a while I see a weird outie navel and get slightly creeped out, but beyond that, it’s not something I think about.

 I don’t think I’ll be able to eat tortellini without recalling this story.
 It won’t deter me from eating the pasta – I will just consume it with a little nostalgia from now on.

 1 C Onion diced

 1 C Carrot diced

 1 C Celery diced

 1 Tbs Italian seasoning

 Prep spinach and tortellini